BarrtyG/Arduino-barryg-themes-for-VSC/README.md

 # Arduino themes for VSC
 Light and dark themes that mimic the colors of the old Arduino IDE 1.8.

+I can't update the theme on the marketplace due to the sanctions, so read the installation instructions carefully.

 ### Installation
 1. Download [barrtyg.arduino-themes-for-vsc.zip](https://github.com/BarrtyG/Arduino-themes-for-VSC/releases/tag/Main)
 2. Unpack the contents in